Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 This bitboard represents the starting position in chess, with the first 8 bits representing the first row, the next 8 bits representing the second row, and so on.
 Each bit is set to 1 if the square is occupied and 0 if it is empty.

-By combining bitboards, you can represent the state of the entire chessboard in just a few 64-bit integers.
-Allowing you to perform operations on the entire board at once, which can significantly improve performance.
-For more on bitboards, check out [this article](https://www.chessprogramming.org/Bitboards).
+By combining bitboards, you can represent the state of the entire chessboard in just a few 64-bit integers, allowing you to perform operations on the entire board at once, which can significantly improve performance.
+For more on bitboards, check out [this article](https://www.chessprogramming.org/Bitboards). _I strongly recommend checking this out.
+Bitboards are extremely cool, and the whole game of chess can be reduced to math and bitwise operations._

 #### Use Cows